-Top EU court tells Poland to stop Supreme Court overhaul, reinstate judges
+EU court orders halt to Polish judicial overhaul; leader says to appeal

 But in practice any concrete penalty is unlikely as that would require unanimity among EU governments.
 Hungary, itself under an article 7 investigation, has repeatedly said it would not back any sanctions against Poland.

-Reporting By Jan Strupczewski, Editing by Gabriela Baczynska and John Stonestreet
+Reporting By Jan Strupczewski; Additional reporting by Agnieszka Barteczko and Pawel Florkiewicz in Warsaw; Editing by John Stonestreet